-North Park University recognizes that college can be stressful and at times a student may need to leave the campus community to address their mental health or medical condition (for example depression, need for surgery, pregnancy, as well as other conditions).
-A medical leave of absence (MLOA) allows students to take time away from the University without academic penalty and provides a student the opportunity to pursue treatment, and eventually return to the university to continue their academic and social endeavors.
+North Park University recognizes that college can be stressful and at times a student may need to leave the campus community to address their mental health or medical condition (for example depression, need for surgery, treatment for an illness, as well as other conditions).
+A medical withdrawal (MW) allows students to take time away from the University without academic penalty and provides a student the opportunity to pursue treatment, and eventually return to the university to continue their academic and social endeavors.